 Continue on and follow the road to Farewell Spit.

 Turn left just after Pakawau (the Pakawau Community Hall is on the corner).
-Turn right onto Kahoka Lakes Road which travels around the inlet to get to the farm.
+Turn right onto Kaihoka Lakes Road which travels around the inlet to get to the farm.

-The inlet is a marine reserve and a wildlife sanctuary and is one of New Zealand's largest, least modified estuaries, with much of it boarded by native trees and bush.
+The inlet is a marine reserve and a wildlife sanctuary.
+It is one of New Zealand's largest, least modified estuaries, with much of it boarded by native trees and bush.

 If you're a bird watcher you'll love the diversity of bird-life found around the inlet, as it is the second most important tidal area in the Nelson/Marlborough region.
 So keep your eyes open for wading birds while you're here.